PiggerRight/Write-ups-and-notes/Cryptography/rsa-explaination(in-progress).md

   We have known what is Asymmetric cryptography and its usage, but how to make the "lock and key" mechanism works on computers, how to generate public key and private key ???

-  In common, the pairs of keys are generated based on several mathematical formulars.
-These formulars are easy to be computed in the intended direction but seem impossible in the inverse direction.
+  In general, key pairs are generated using mathematical formulas.
+These formulas are easy to compute in the intended direction but difficult in the inverse direction.

-  **RSA**, stands for "Rivest-Shamir-Adleman" — the inventors of **RSA**, is also a mathematical formular for generating keys.
+  **RSA**, named after its inventors Rivest, Shamir, and Adleman, is also an asymmetric cryptographic algorithm whose key generation and cryptographic operations are based on mathematical theory.

 ### General idea